Model Cartoon Plots¶

 )

 You have specified the `lapse` argument to include a lapse distribution, but `p_outlier` is set to either 0 or None.
 Your lapse distribution will be ignored.
-No common intercept.
-Bounds for parameter a is not applied due to a current limitation of Bambi.
-This will change in the future.
 Model initialized successfully.

 Copied!